Understanding the Issue Types in Open Source Blockchain-based Software Projects with the Transformer-based BERTopic: Approach, Analysis Results

 Among the individual categories, \textit{Development \& Maintenance} and \textit{Wallet} show the strongest upward trends, suggesting these areas have received increasing focus. \textit{User Experience \& Interaction} and \textit{Infrastructure} also exhibit strong growth, although they plateau slightly below the top-performing subcategories.
 In contrast, \textit{Documentation} and \textit{Mechanisms} lag behind, maintaining relatively lower positions throughout the timeline, indicating either slower progress or less emphasis. \textit{Community Interaction}, \textit{Digital Asset}, and \textit{Networking} show steady progress, while \textit{Security \& Data Integrity} and \textit{Transaction} fall in the mid-range with slightly fluctuating but overall upward trends.
 Overall, the trends show broad and varied characteristics of different subcategories, with some leading the development trajectory more than others.

-\begin{summarybox} The frequency of issues surged after 2016, coinciding with the rise of Ethereum and dApps, and then declined after 2022. \textit{Wallet}, the most frequently reported subcategory, consistently remained the most reported throughout the timeline. \end{summarybox}
+\begin{summarybox} The frequency of issues surged after 2016, coinciding with the rise of Ethereum and dApps, then started declining after 2022. \textit{Wallet}, the most frequently reported subcategory, consistently remained the most reported throughout the timeline. \end{summarybox}